Challenging a benefit decision - where to start

 If you want to change a DWP benefit decision, you have to ask the DWP to look at the decision again before you can appeal.
 This is called mandatory reconsideration.

-You must normally ask for a DWP decision to be looked at again within one month of the date of the decision.
-This deadline may be extended if there are special circumstances why you couldn't apply within the time limit.
+You must normally ask for a DWP decision to be looked at again within 1 month of the date of the decision.

 You can't appeal until you get a decision from the DWP on your request for a reconsideration.
 This is called a mandatory reconsideration notice.